MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-proforma-invoice-sales.md

 ## Product-based invoice Lines

-In Project Operations, you can create an invoice lines for products that don't apply to any project or for all projects together with project-based invoice lines.
+In Project Operations, you can create invoice lines for products that don't apply to any project or for all projects together with project-based invoice lines.
 These invoice lines are created as product-based contract lines and after they are marked as ready to invoice, they are added as product-based invoice lines.

 After you have added product-based invoice lines, they can't be changed.
 They can, however, be deleted from the draft proforma invoice.